Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

     scope this script runs.
 The result refers to the global directly, not via a wrapper or a `WindowProxy` ("outer window", in Firefox).

-`staticLevel`
-:   The number of function bodies enclosing this script's code.

-    Global code is at level zero; bodies of functions defined at the top level in global code are at level one; bodies of functions nested within those are at level two; and so on.

-    A script for code passed to direct `eval` is at a static level one greater than that of the script containing the call to `eval`, because direct eval code runs within the caller's scope.
-However, a script for code passed to an indirect `eval` call is at static level zero, since it is evaluated in the global scope.

-    Note that a generator's expressions are considered to be part of the body of a synthetic function, produced by the compiler.

-    Scripts' static level be useful in deciding where to set breakpoints.
-    For example, a breakpoint set on line 3 in this code:

-    ```language-js
-    function f() {
-      x = function g() {  // line 2
-                          // line 3; no code here
-        ...;
-      }
-    }
-    ```

-    should be set in `g`'s script, not in `f`'s, even though neither script contains code at that line.
-In such a case, the most deeply nested script—the one with the highest static level—should receive the breakpoint.

 `strictMode`
 :   This is `true` if this script's code is ECMAScript strict mode code, and
     `false` otherwise.